 In 2020, it seems like there is an acronym for everything in the marketing and advertising industry.
-From OTT to CPC to KPI, it can sometimes can get confusing.
-Hopefully by the end of this article, you can add two more to your dictionary and they are DSP and SSP.
+From OTT to CPC to KPI, it can sometimes get confusing.
+Hopefully, by the end of this article, you can add two more to your dictionary and they are DSP and SSP.

 Let's Start with Demand Side Platform (DSP):